bumoproject/bumo-docs-en/docs/BUMO_Smart_Contract_Development_Guide.rst

        - Test network environment: the asset issuer applies to gavin@bumo.io, with the account address of the asset included.

-.. _Obtaining the Serial Number of the Asset Issuer Account -1:
+.. _Obtaining the Serial Number of the Asset Issuer Account-1:

 Obtaining the Serial Number of the Asset Issuer Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~